AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 ### Handling dependencies and features

-When using workspaces, you need to do the 2 following actions on all crates that include `ExecuteMsg` and `QueryMsg` used in your contracts :
+When using workspaces, you need to do the 2 following actions on all crates that include `ExecuteMsg` and `QueryMsg` used in your contracts:
 1. Add `cw-orch` as an optional dependency
 2. Add an `interface` feature (allows to make sure `cw-orch` is not compiled into your `wasm` contract)